shoeslace911/farm-bnb/README.md

   <li>Sho Fujiwara - Backend Dev(me) - https://github.com/shoeslace911</li>
 </ul>
 <h2>https://github.com/moledoPatrik/farm-bnb - <b>Original</b> - This build is my own build which may differ from the final version -</h2>
-<p><strong>The app this website was hosted on Heroku became a paid service.
-We refused to pay so they took it down without mercy.
-I will try and explain it here in full detail</strong></p>
 <h3>FarmBnB is an AirBnB clone but instead of renting rooms, you can rent... <strong>Farm Animals!</strong></h3>
 <h2>Landing Page</h2>